Automatic Key Selection

 AppSheet first examines each worksheet column from left to right, looking for a column that contains unique data values.
 If your worksheet has a good key column, it is a good practice to make it the leftmost worksheet column.
 If AppSheet finds such a column, it makes that column the key.

 Appsheet next examines pairs of worksheet columns from left to right, looking for a pair of columns that contain unique data values.
 The pair of columns need not be adjacent.
 If AppSheet finds such a pair of columns, it will combine the columns to create a "Computed key".
-The computed key will be added as a Virtual field at the end of the table.
+The computed key will be added as a Virtual column at the end of the table.

 If AppSheet cannot find a key column using any of these techniques, it will default to using row number as the key.
-This isn’t a good key however, because if entries are moved or deleted, or if users add or delete entries simultaneously, the row number for each row will changes and there is no way for AppSheet to uniquely identify the row.
+This isn’t a good key however, because if entries are moved or deleted, or if users add or delete entries simultaneously, the row number for each row will change and there is no way for AppSheet to uniquely identify the row.
 The Editor will give a warning if row number is chosen as the key.

 Manual Key Selection